liberjul/CONSTAXv2/README.md

   --select_by_keyword SELECT_BY_KEYWORD
                         Takes a keyword argument and --input FASTA file to produce a filtered database with headers containing the keyword with name --output (default:
                         False)
-  --msu_hpcc            If specified, use executable paths on Michigan State University HPCC.
-Overrides other path arguments (default: False)
   -s, --conservative    If specified, use conservative consensus rule (2 False = False winner) (default: False) --consistent          If specified, show if the consensus taxonomy is consistent with the real hierarchical taxonomy (default: False)
   --make_plot           If specified, run R script to make plot of classified taxa (default: False)